Think it’s impossible to find profitable freelance writing niches in 2024?

 For example, ConvertKit has a blog designed to help you get the best results from their software:

 SaaS is a high-margin (profitable) business model, so these companies can afford to pay you well.

 6. Alternative Health / CBD Products

-If you are knowledgeable about CBD products, you could target dispensaries, CBD stores, or even cannabis blogs.
+If you are knowledgeable about medical writing or CBD products, you could target dispensaries, CBD stores, or even cannabis blogs.

 In a rapidly changing world, education and skill training is more important than ever.
 People are looking for education and training to develop skills for either obtaining new jobs or to create new businesses.

 Online course providers, universities, and student loan lenders are a few potential clients that need your writing skills.

 8. Real Estate